Arnaud6128/cpctelera/README.md

    - Collision functions
    - SpriteBuffer new functions
    - Disc file loader (https://www.julien-nevo.com/arkos/fdc-tools/)
+   - Disc sector read and write with automatic file data import at specific location

 _**CPCtelera**_ is an integrated development framework for creating _**Amstrad CPC**_ games and content which includes:
  * A low-level library with support for: graphics, audio, keyboard, firmware, strings, video hardware manipulation and memory management.